HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- save performance metrics in tests for comparison of later runs
+    - as chrome performance varies a lot on first and second run, only care for second run?
 - some more test cases?
 - think about automated tests?
     - i have struggle finding issues why my citizens behave in strange ways